EduardoZepeda/coffee-bytes-hugo/content/posts/estoy-aprendiendo-el-lenguaje-de-programacion-rust/index.en.md

 The good news is that, to my relief, it doesn't seem to be a feature that you have to implement frequently.

 ### Understanding when to use the multiple smart pointers Box, RefCell, Cell, Arc, Mutex, in Rust is difficult.

-Rust has a number of smart pointers to handle memory references in case you need to access a variable from many other places (I have previously written, [about Mutex but in Go]({{< ref path="/posts/go-condiciones-de-carrera-en-goroutines-y-mutex/index.md" lang="en" >}})).
+Rust has a number of smart pointers to handle memory references in case you need to allocate memory in the heap or access a variable from multiple places (I have previously written, [about Mutex but in Go]({{< ref path="/posts/go-condiciones-de-carrera-en-goroutines-y-mutex/index.md" lang="en" >}})).

 ![When you learn Rust for the first time it feels like this](https://i.imgflip.com/972oco.jpg)

-Sounds simple but, again, things get complicated when it comes time to express it in code and be able to differentiate the use of each and what problem they solve.
+Sounds simple but, again, things get complicated when it comes time to write the code and be able to differentiate the use of each and what problem they solve.

-I didn't understand their differences nor their uses the first time I read them, and I could realize that I wasn't the only one, stackoverflow and Reddit are full of questions about these smart pointers.
+I didn't understand their differences nor their uses the first time I read them, and I could realize that I wasn't the only ~~fool~~ one, stackoverflow and Reddit are full of questions about these smart pointers.

 ``` rust
 let value = Rc::new(RefCell::new(5));
 ```

-While researching about the topic I found this video, and I understood them perfectly after watching it.
+While researching about smart pointers I found this video, and I understood them perfectly after watching it.

 {{< youtube id="CTTiaOo4cbY" >}}